prosuvinhere/Projects/README.md

 **Campus Events Hub** is more than just a listing service; it's a community-driven platform designed to enhance campus life and foster engagement.
 With features like event reminders, social media integration, and mobile-friendly design, staying connected to campus events has never been easier.
 Join us and be a part of the vibrant tapestry of college life!

+# Features
+- **User Authentication**: Implemented using Passport.js and passport-local-mongoose.
+- **Session Management**: Handled with express-session and connect-mongo.
+- **Form Validation**: Managed with Joi.
+- **Templating Engine**: EJS and ejs-mate for server-side rendering.
+- **File Uploads**: Handled by Multer and stored using multer-storage-cloudinary.
+- **Map Integration**: Utilizes @mapbox/mapbox-sdk for interactive maps.
+- **Environment Configuration**: Managed with dotenv.
+- **Flash Messages**: Implemented using connect-flash for user notifications.
+- **Method Override**: Allows the use of PUT and DELETE HTTP methods in forms.
+- **Database**: MongoDB for data storage, accessed through Mongoose.
+- **Development Tools**: Nodemon for automatic server restarts during development.

 ## Tech Stack